yegor256/blog/_drafts/_anti.md

 I wrote some time ago about [anti-patterns in OOP]({% pst 2014/sep/2014-09-10-anti-patterns-in-oop %}).
 Now it's time to write about unit testing anti-patterns---because they also exist, and there are many.
-I will try to include everything I know of in this list.
-If you know something else, please add via a [pull request](https://github.com/yegor256/blog) or post a comment below.
+I will try to include every example I know in this list.
+If you know any others, please add them via a [pull request](https://github.com/yegor256/blog) or post a comment below.
 For each anti-pattern I will try to mention where it was found, if it's not mine.
 Keep in mind that if I found it somewhere, that doesn't necessarily mean it was invented there.
 If you spot an error, please comment.